bobbijvoet/web-components-codelab/index.md

 ### Use the selector

-Use `app-drawer:not(:defined)` to style your component before its definition.
+Use `my-element:not(:defined)` to style your component before its definition.

 ## Life cycle hooks part 1
 Duration: 0:15